jamestcole/test-ssh/CICDjenkins.md

 ![Alt text](ci3.PNG "a title")

+### How to create the key pair and deploy public key

 To create the public and private key pair in gitbash , insert your email address in the following commands.

 `cd .ssh`